pheldu95/GFAApp/Notes.md

 React Widgets and date-fns
 ---------------------------
+date-fns has a Format function that makes it really easy to format our dates

 npm install react-widgets react-widgets-date-fns will get a warning. the safest thing to do is install this version: npm install react-widgets@4.4.11 react-widgets-date-fns@4.0.26 date-fns@2.0.0-alpha.13